 Professional career history

 Sarah Schoenmaekers graduated at the European Law School of Maastricht University in 2005.
-In October of that same year she passed for the Aptitude Test organised by the Examination Committee of the Flemish Bar Association in Brussels.
-Since 2006 she is a practising lawyer in Belgium (Advocaat).
+After having passed the entrance exam organised by the Flemish Bar Association in Brussels, she became a practising lawyer in Belgium.

 Sarah frequently publishes on European integration and public procurement in (inter)national journals, has edited two books and has organised several conferences.